Solicitors Specialising in Medical Compensation Claims

 - Claiming compensation for home birth injuries

-If injury is caused to the mother or the child during a home birth and poor medical advice or treatment was to blame, a medical negligence claim may be justified.
-If the woman was wrongly cleared for a home birth or a midwife at home directly caused injury to the mother or baby, they could be said to have medically negligent because they breached their duty of care.
+If injury is caused to the mother or the child during home birth and poor medical advice or treatment was to blame, a medical negligence claim may be justified.
+If the woman was wrongly cleared for a home birth or a midwife at home directly caused injury to the mother or baby, they could be said to have been medically negligent because they breached their duty of care.

-Due to the complex nature of such claims you will need a specialist medical negligence solicitor to conduct your claim.
+Due to the complex nature of such claims, you will need a specialist medical negligence solicitor to conduct your claim.
 The time limits which apply are fairly relaxed, with parents able to claim until their child’s 18th birthday, after which the child has a further 3 years to claim themselves for any injury they sustained.

-Don’t delay bringing your birth injury claim
+Don’t delay bringing your Birth Injury Medical Negligence Claim

 Most medical negligence claims need to be bought within 3 years of you becoming aware of the negligence, so even though there are some exceptions made for negligence against people under the age of 18, it’s best to seek legal advice as soon as possible.